53.4 MB (1.2 MB compressed)

 4062 x 4591 pixels

 34.3 x 38.9 cm ⏐ 13.5 x 15.3 in (300dpi)

 DEPT. OF NUCLEAR MEDICINE, CHARING CROSS HOSPITAL / SCIENCE PHOTO LIBRARY DEPT. OF NUCLEAR MEDICINE, CHARING CROSS HOSPITAL / SCIENCE PHOTO LIBRARY

 Stroke.
 Coloured Positron Emission Tomography (PET) scan of the brain of a stroke patient.
 This is a horizontal section through the brain.
-Colour- coding is: high brain activity (yellow, red); low activity (blue to black).
-At upper right is a lesion (blue) showing an area of brain damage with reduced blood flow and low activity due to stroke.
+Colour- coding is: high brain activity (yellow to red); low activity (grey to blue).
+At centre left is a lesion (grey) showing an area of brain damage with reduced blood flow and lowered activity due to stroke.
 Stroke, or cerebrovascular accident (CVA), is a rupture or blockage of a blood vessel causing brain damage such as loss of speech or paralysis usually affecting one side of the brain.
 In PET scanning a radioactive tracer is injected into the blood to reveal metabolic activity in the brain.